Skip to Content

 About the program

-The ACMD supports African physicians in their treatment of movement disorders by providing telemedicine consultation from specialized experts across the globe.
+The ACMD Program supports African physicians in their care of movement disorder patients by providing telemedicine consultation from specialized experts across the globe.

 • Local physicians in Africa can request consultation on a movement disorder case